telerik/reporting-docs/designing-reports/report-structure/graph/chart-types/pie-charts/overview.md

 ## Pie Chart Variations

-* __Doughnut__ .
+* __Doughnut__.
 A pie chart that has an open space in the center.
-The Pie Chart property that controls the width of the open space               is the                 [PolarCoordinateSystem.InnerRadiusRatio](https://docs.telerik.com/reporting/p-telerik-reporting-polarcoordinatesystem-innerradiusratio) .
+The Pie Chart property that controls the width of the open space               is the                 [PolarCoordinateSystem.InnerRadiusRatio](https://docs.telerik.com/reporting/p-telerik-reporting-polarcoordinatesystem-innerradiusratio).

 ## Design Considerations for Pie Charts